FyX0X/GeneVault/README.md

 - Decrypt files securely with the same key.
 - Automatically handles padding and initialization vectors (IV).
 - Simple and user-friendly interface.

+## installation
+- installation of python
+- client side: need to install reedsolo

+## Usage
+- store data in a secure and durable manner
+- hide data from your family
+- no acces at your data from our side

+## Contributing
+- The Fork group
+- libraries: argparse,pycryptodome and reedsolo